yoannmoinet/nipplejs/README.md

 Enable if the page has dynamically visible elements such as for Vue, React, Angular or simply some CSS hiding or showing some DOM.

 ### `options.follow` defaults to false
-Enable if the joystick must follow the thumbstick when it reaches the border.
+Makes the joystick follow the thumbstick when it reaches the border.

 ----